TheSarfaraz/thesarfaraz.github.io/_posts/2019-09-06-Learn-Together-Kaggle-with-Sarfaraz.md

 ---
-title: Learn With Sarfaraz Kaggle Competition
+title: Learn Together Kaggle Competition with Sarfaraz
 excerpt: "In this competition you’ll predict what types of trees there are in an area based on various geographic features.

 The competition datasets comes from a study conducted in four wilderness areas within the beautiful Roosevelt National Forest of northern Colorado.
 These areas represent forests with very little human disturbances – the existing forest cover types there are more a result of ecological processes rather than forest management practices.